- Jimi Adams, University of Colorado Denver

-There will be four weekly assignments available for participants who are interested in receiving feedback on their use of software and development of research ideas.
+There will be computational tutorials most class days, with periodic corresponding assignments for participants who are interested in receiving feedback on their use of software and development of research ideas.

 Fees: Consult the fee structure.